 Coronavirus & Working from Home

-What unprecedented times we live in!
-The majority of the UK workforce are now adjusting to working from home and being virtually housebound.
-How will we all cope?
+So – Coronavirus & Working from Home – What unprecedented times we live in!
 We are having to be inventive in our working methods to enable us to survive physically, mentally and financially.

-Many of us have been working from home or “on the go” with laptops, tablets and smartphones, on a more occasional basis.
+Many of us were previously working from home or “on the go” with laptops, tablets and smartphones, on a more occasional basis.
 Now this is a permanent situation for the foreseeable future, we need to review how we do this.
 We must ensure that we do not begin to have issues from poor postures.
 Also poor mental health from being isolated from others.